FalakExpenseTracker/falakexpensetracker.com/article9.md

 # Calculators
 They are a series of financial calculators designed to help you in financial calculations.
 They do not require a lot of explanation.
 See Fig 9.2 for the screen.
 # Backup & Restore
+This is one of the most important screens of the app.
+It has features of sync (see article 6) and local backups.
+See Fig 9.3.
+This screen helps to export and import .json backups.
+They are local backups (stored on your de We have marked the buttons.
+The screen also has an option displaying your account's unique Sync ID.
+Even though there is an option to change it, DO NOT CHANGE IT.
+Sync will stop.
+We will remove the option in the next version.